ankitacoder3/Movie-Recommendation-System-MOVICO/README.md

 # Movie-Recommendation-System-MOVICO
-### This repository contains implementation files of the project 'MOVICO', which is a movie recommendation system.
+### This repository contains implementation files of the project 'MOVICO'.

 ## Summary
 ### The project ``` 'MOVICO' ``` is a movie recommendation system.